This tutorial will briefly guide you through the STAMP/STPA procedures using Astah System Safety.

 To learn more about UCA table, please refer to the guide – UCA Table.

-Control Loop Diagram is a diagram that focuses on a specific Control Action and shows a control loop with actions and feedback.
-Create a Control Loop Diagram for every Control Action that was identified as unsafe and find the hazard causal factors.
+A Control Loop Diagram focuses on a specific Control Action, illustrating the control loop with actions and feedback.
+It helps in identifying hazard causal factors.

-To create a Control Loop Diagram, you need to select a target Control Action in the Control Structure Diagram then double-click “Control Loop Diagram”.
+To create a Control Loop Diagram, select the target Control Action in the Control Structure Diagram, then double-click on “Control Loop Diagram” in the [STPA Procedure] pane.

 To learn more about Control Loop Diagrams, please refer to the page here.